gazebosim/docs/citadel/install.md

 ```

 This is the end of the Ubuntu-specific source installation instructions.
 Continue
-to the section "Building the colcon workspace" to complete the installation.
+to the section "Building the Ignition Libraries" to complete the installation.

 ## MacOS Mojave (10.14)